-A standard-setting exercise involving a group of educators from each jurisdiction will set the "cut scores" for each level using the "bookmark" method (Lewis, Mitzel, Mercado, & Schultz, 2012); that is, determining the relative difficulty of the full set of assessment instruments and delineating the point along a scale that defines the achievement of each level of success, thus determining the "cut score."
-Once suitable cut scores are set, student performance within the range of cut scores will be refined.
-These refined descriptors of performance-level results will more clearly indicate what students should know and be able to do at each level.
+A standard-setting exercise is used to determine the performance levels for the major domain.
+A group of educators from each province set the "cut scores" for each level using the "bookmark" method (Lewis, Mitzel, Mercado, & Schultz, 2012)-that is, determining the relative difficulty of the full set of assessment instruments and delineating the point along a scale that defines the achievement of each level of success, thus determining the "cut score."
+Once suitable cut scores are set, student performance within the range of cut scores is refined.
+These refined descriptors of performance-level results more clearly indicate what students should know and be able to do at each level.

-The achievement results in the minor subject domains (mathematics and science) for all participating jurisdictions will be reported as an overall mean score.
-Together, these domains constitute approximately one-third of the assessment.
-Because the students respond to a small subset of items for these two minor subject areas, their results by subdomain or by performance level are not reported.
+The achievement results in the minor subject domains (reading and science, in 2019) are reported only as overall mean scores.
+Together, these two minor domains constituted approximately one-third of the assessment.
+Because the students responded to a smaller subset of items for the two minor subject areas, their results by subdomain and by performance level are not reported.